ARMmbed/lora-docs/docs/intro-to-lora.md

 #### Blocking pins

-A disadvantage of the SX1276 LoRa shield is that it blocks a lot of pins.
+A disadvantage of the SX1272 and SX1276 LoRa shields is that they block a lot of pins.
 You can solder some new headers on the back of the shield to add new peripherals, or use a microcontroller like the nRF51-DK or a NUCLEO board that has more pins available than just the Arduino headers.

 ## Registering the device on The Things Network